Lithium oxide concentrate

-Power supply required by the project will be provided by local utility Kelag, through an underground cable from the Wolfsberg substation.
+The power supply required by the project will be provided by local utility Kelag, through an underground cable from the Wolfsberg substation.

 Natural gas for the flash calciner of the hydrometallurgical plant will be sourced from the nearby natural gas transmission line.

-DRA prepared the pre-feasibility study of the project along with participation of other lead consultants such as Dorfner Anzaplan, Benchmark Minerals Intelligence, and Orykton Consulting.
+DRA prepared the pre-feasibility study of the project, along with participation of other lead consultants such as Dorfner Anzaplan, Benchmark Minerals Intelligence, and Orykton Consulting.

 SRK drafted a scoping study on the mining and geotechnical aspects of the lithium project, as well as undertook the mine design and declaration of mineral reserves as part of the PFS.